berkeboylu/onhdi/README.md

 onHDI is a web application that works for making diagrams of our inhouse app system.

-This repo is functionality complete — PRs and issues welcome!
+This repo is totally free — PRs and issues welcome!

 ### Uses